MehmetMHY/cha/assets/local/README.md

 ## Last Updated

-April 23, 2025
+January 20, 2025

 ## About

 Cha supports user-created external tools that can be dropped into your local Cha config and automatically be discovered by Cha if setup correctly.
+As of the latest version, Cha uses lazy loading for external tools to improve startup performance - tools are only loaded when actually used.

 ## First Step